Squeak the Mouse

-Squeak the Mouse is an Italian black comedy comic strip and later comic book created by artist Massimo Mattioli.
+Squeak the Mouse is an Italian adult black comedy comic strip and later comic book created by artist Massimo Mattioli.
 The comic depicts attempts by its title character, the anthropomorphic Squeak the Mouse, to outwit a cat who is chasing him.
-The comic satirizes cartoon series such as Tom and Jerry, taking the content to extreme levels, which includes gory horror violence and explicit sexual content.
+The comic satirizes cartoon series such as Tom and Jerry, taking the content to extreme levels, which includes gore, horror, violence, and explicit sexual content.

 Two issues of a Squeak the Mouse comic book were produced in 1984 and 1992, the first written from the perspective of the cat, who murders the title character, and the second, written from the perspective of Squeak, who murders the cat.
 Each issue features a zombie plotline and a pornographic section depicting one of the main characters in an orgy with several funny animal women.
 On April 18, 2019, a third issue was published on a new collection titled Squeak the Mouse: The Trilogy.